usg-ishimura/red-2-shred/README.md

 - [Get it on addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/red-2-shred/)

+**⚠️ Warning!** This extension will cancel all your browser data, logging you out of all your accounts, deleting saved passwords, clearing history, and resetting plugins. **DO NOT** use this extension if you don't know what you are doing.

 ### How to build

 The following command will create a zip file of Firefox extensions.